 Generated models pair naturally with AI-generated logic.
 Once you have your prop set:

-- Wire up interactions with How to Generate Lua Scripts with AI for Roblox
+- Wire up interactions with How to Generate Lua Scripts With AI for Roblox Studio

-- Animate them with How to Make Animations in Roblox Studio with AI
+- Animate them with How to Make Roblox Animations With AI

-Try it yourself — install Revix and generate your first textured model in under 30 seconds.
+Try it yourself — install Revix and generate your first textured model in about the time it takes to read this paragraph.